-For anyone considering a career in banking in Greece, this list is a helpful guide on where to start.
+For anyone considering a career in banking in Greece, this list of top banks in Greece is a helpful guide on where to start.
 To learn more, see our list of financial institutions.

 National Bank of Greece is a global banking and financial services company that was founded in 1841.
-It is the second largest bank in the country in terms of total assets, the largest bank by deposits, and the third largest bank in terms of Greek loan assets.
+It is the second-largest bank in the country in terms of total assets, the largest of banks in Greece by deposits, and the third-largest bank in terms of Greek loan assets.

 The bank provides financial products and services to private individuals and corporate and institutional clients through its 542 Greek branches and 336 branches abroad.

 Founded in 1990, Eurobank Ergasias SA is the second largest bank in Greece.
-The European banking organization provides a wide array of banking and financial products and services such as retail, corporate and investment banking, as well as asset management through its 898 branches.
+The European banking organization provides a wide array of banking and financial products and services such as retail, corporate, and investment banking, as well as asset management, through its 625 branches.

 Headquartered in Athens, the bank maintains a solid presence not only in Greece but also in Bulgaria, Romania, Serbia, Cyprus, Luxembourg, London, and Ukraine.

-Alpha Bank is the largest bank in Greece in terms of market capitalization.
+Alpha Bank is the largest of the banks in Greece in terms of market capitalization.
 The bank operates a network of 671 branches, as well as subsidiaries throughout southern Europe, offering financial products and services to individuals and corporations in Greece and other countries.

-International bank HSBC established a presence in Greece in 1981 and is now one of the major players in the financial sector of the country.
+International bank HSBC established a presence in Greece in 1981 and is now one of the major banks in Greece.
 It supports corporate expansion in Greece and overseas through its specialist divisions such as HSBC Commercial Banking and HSBC Global Banking and Markets.

 With the bank’s international experience, HSBC is able to serve the local requirements of individuals and corporate and institutional clients in terms of banking and investments.

-One of the largest card issuers in Greece is international bank Citibank.
-It is also the first bank to introduce investment products to the Greek market.
+One of the largest card issuers in Greece is the international bank, Citibank.
+It is also the first of banks in Greece to introduce investment products to the Greek market.
 Headquartered in Athens, Citibank Greece is a subsidiary of Citibank, National Association.
 It offers banking products and services to businesses, the public sector, and financial institutions.

-In 2014, Citibank sold its retail banking business in Greece to Alpha Bank, transferring over 720 employees, wealth management unit and a retail branch network that services 480,000 customers.
+In 2014, Citibank sold its retail banking business in Greece to Alpha Bank, transferring over 720 employees, its wealth management unit, and a retail branch network that services 480,000 customers.

 With headquarters in Athens, the Investment Bank of Greece SA is a subsidiary of Cyprus Popular Bank.
-Established in 2000, it is one of the best capitalist banks in Europe and the only financial institution in Greece to offer banking and brokerage solutions.
-Aside from being a broker in the securities market, the bank also provides deposit and loan products, correspondent banking and international trade support.
+Established in 2000, it is one of the best capitalist banks in Europe and the only one of the banks in Greece to offer banking and brokerage solutions.
+Aside from being a broker in the securities market, the bank also provides deposit and loan products, correspondent banking, and international trade support.